How to Create a Custom Navigation Template in Ghost

 This code assumes you have a file named menu-icons.svg in the assets directory. (example of SVG sprite from feathericons) SVG sprites contains <symbol> elements with different ids.

-Important for us is that your navigation items' slug has to match a symbol element id.
+Important is that your navigation items' slug has to match a symbol element id.

 Make sure to check your menu slugs and create/rename the corresponding icons in your SVG.